Leeat Yariv

 Leeat Yariv (ליאת יריב) is the Uwe E. Reinhardt Professor of Economics at Princeton University, a research fellow of CEPR, and a research associate of NBER.
 She received her Ph.D. from Harvard University and held positions at UCLA and Caltech prior to her move to Princeton in 2017, where she is the founder and director of the Princeton Experimental Laboratory for the Social Sciences (PExL).
 Yariv's research focuses on political economy, market design, social and economic networks, and experimental economics.

-Yariv was the lead editor of the American Economic Journal: Microeconomics from 2020 to 2022., and now serves as co-editor of Econmetrica.
+Yariv was the lead editor of the American Economic Journal: Microeconomics from 2020 to 2022., and now serves as co-editor of Econometrica.
 She has also served on various journal editorial boards, including the American Economic Review, Econometrica, Games and Economic Behavior, Journal of Economic Literature, and Quantitative Economics.

 Yariv is a fellow of the Econometric Society and the Society for the Advancement of Economic Theory, and she was elected as a member of the American Academy of Arts and Sciences in 2020.